MatrixBytes/WebMinePoolAPI/README.md

 # WebMinePoolAPI
-Public Python API handler Module for the WebMinePool API.
+An Python wrapper for the WebMinePool API.
-Not all functions included.

 https://webminepool.com/page/http-api